Hyatt Points Value

 Along with booking your stays using all points, you can also book Hyatt stays with a combination of Hyatt Points + Cash.
 If available, this option is presented after you have selected your hotel.

 Hyatt Points plus cash bookings can give you just as much value as booking in all points.
-For example, the Hyatt Place Atlanta Airport-North hotel gives me three per-night options when booking a King Bed room:
+For example, the Hyatt Place Atlanta Airport-North hotel for a weekend day in November gives me three per-night options when booking a King Bed room:

 - 5,000 Points